Odani Castle

 How do I get to Odani Castle?

 The nearest station is Kawake Station (JR Biwako Line / Hokuriku Main Line).
-It is approximately a 40-minute walk from the station.
+From there it is about 40 minutes on foot.
 Seasonal shuttle bus from Kawake Station to the castle trail entrance operates during peak tourist seasons.
 Check local schedules.
-Parking: Free parking at the base of the mountain near the History Museum.
-Accessible with a JR Pass.

 How much does Odani Castle cost to enter?